relaxdiego/mign/README.md

 Criteria for judging a contribution
 -----------------------------------
 1. Covered by tests.
-Use cucumber or rspec only.
+Use rspec for unit tests and cucumber for integration tests.
 2. All tests must pass.
 3. Must come with a poem/haiku.
 I'm just kidding, but there's `public/poetry.yml` if you really want to. ;-)